thingsdb/ThingsDocs/v0/content/data-types/closure/call.md

 ### Arguments

-The exact number of arguments for the closure must be given.
+The arguments for the closure.
+If more arguments are given than the closure expects, the redundant arguments will be ignored.
+If too few arguments are given, then the remaining arguments will be set to nil.

 {{% notice tip %}}
 It is not possible to assign default values to arguments but something similar